UnseenWizzard/git_training/README.md

 Branches live in the _Local_ and _Remote Repository_.
 When you create a new branch, the branches contents will be a copy of the currently committed state of whatever branch you are currently working on.

-Let's make some change to `Alice.txt`.
-Anything you like.
+Let's make some change to `Alice.txt`!
+How about we put some text on the second line?

 We want to share that change, but not put it on _master_ right away, so let's create a branch for it using `git branch <branch name>`.